Untitled Header Image

 Middle School Math Success

-Pre-Algebra 1 builds upon the principles taught in Middle School Math Success.
+Pre-Algebra builds upon the principles taught in Middle School Math Success.
 Using Math 87, students will review arithmetic, measurements, geometry, ratios, probability, and statistics.
-Students will specifically learn about operations with fractions, equivalent fractions, the metric system, repeating decimals, scientific notation, pi, graphing inequalities, multiplying algebraic terms, the Pythagorean Theorem, the slope-intercept form of linear equations, and more.
+Students will review operations with fractions, decimal numbers, and percent.
+They’ll learn to convert units, handle repeating decimals, multiply and divide using scientific notation, graph inequalities and functions, multiply and divide algebraic terms, use the Pythagorean Theorem, and more.

 Algebra 1

-Algebra 1 is a formal treatment of algebra forming the foundation for future math study.
-Topics include signed numbers, exponents and roots, absolute value, area and volume, equations and inequalities, scientific notation, unit conversion, polynomials, graphs, factoring, systems of equations, quadratic equations, direct and inverse variation, exponential growth, statistics, and probability.
+Algebra 1 is a formal treatment of algebra forming the foundation for future math studies.
+Students will review operations with signed numbers, exponents and roots, absolute value, and basic geometry topics.
+They’ll build on the learning in Pre-Algebra and learn to solve systems of equations, graph functions, solve and graph quadratics, calculate exponential growth, use direct and inverse variation, and more.
 For most students, success in Algebra 1 requires a significant time commitment.

 Algebra 2